Boyd Rolleston: Storylines

 In 2021, Zara was reported missing after fighting for justice against sex traffickers, and disappeared since March, 2021 when she was held captive.
-After being presumed dead for months, on July 23, 2021, one of the informant confirmed that she was officially killed.
+After being presumed dead for months, on July 23, 2021, one of the informants confirmed that she was officially killed.
+Two months later, however, she returned home whilst being heavily pregnant.
+After reuniting with Boyd, they moved down to Otago to inherit a winery and give birth to a daughter - Raya.